 What does the rebate waitlist mean to me?

-If you applied on June 29, 2017 or earlier:
+If you applied on June 4, 2019 or earlier:

 Your rebate amount was reserved when you applied online.
-You will receive your rebate as long as you meet all requirements and submit correct supporting documents within the given time frame.
+You will receive your rebate as long as you meet all requirements and submit correct supporting documents within the required time frame.
 We advise that you periodically check your status online to ensure you are aware of any further action needed to take your application to approval status.
 Note: If we find an issue with your application materials, we provide ten days to correct the issue before automatic cancellation.

 Your rebate amount was reserved when you applied online.
-You will receive your rebate as long as you meet all requirements for an increased rebate and submit correct supporting documents within the given time frame.
+You will receive your rebate as long as you meet all requirements for an increased rebate and submit correct supporting documents within the required time frame.